Adapting a home for an older or disabled person

 • Adapting bathroom facilities (for example, removing a bath and installing a level access shower)

-• Installing ramps to avoid using steps
+• Installing ramps so you don't need to use steps

 • Installing a stairlift or through-floor lift